 Also included, although filed separately from the diplomatic correspondence (see folder list), are Blackford's detailed "diary letters" to his wife, June 1842-December 1843, containing descriptions of his activities in Bogota, his observations of South American customs, and comments on politics, both in the United States and New Granada.
 The letters from June to August 1842, describe his journey to Bogota, first aboard the USS Falmouth, and in July and August, by land.
 Blackford was especially interested in observing slavery in South America, and included his observations in his letters to his wife, with some comparisons between slavery in South America and the United States.

 There is also some personal correspondence to Mary B. Blackford and Lucy Landon Carter Minor from friends and relatives in Virginia and elsewhere.
-A letter, 1844, expresses antislavery views and opposition to annexation of Texas as a proslavery plot to enable the South to secede.
+Of note are letters, 1844, expressing antislavery views and opposition to annexation of Texas as a proslavery plot to enable the South to secede, and mentioning Abram, a person who had been enslaved, manumitted, and outfitted with tools by the Blackfords.

 Personal and business correspondence of William Matthews Blackford, Mary Berkeley (Minor) Blackford, and their children, Fredericksburg, Va., and, after 1846, Lynchburg, Va.
 Much of the material is from diplomats in South America, relating to Blackford's assignment in New Granada.
 There are also letters from James Buchanan, John Young Mason, and William A. Hunter regarding Blackford's request for back pay.
 Occasional letters to Mary B. Blackford about the American Colonization Society from E. M. Lyle, New York, N.Y.; G. Wilson McPhail, Fredericksburg, Va.; and W. McLain, Washington, D.C., as well as one from John Payne, Cavalla, Liberia.